If it's been a while since you traded the treadmill for a trail head, now is the perfect time to head out for a long hike.

 Clean-burning carbohydrates, on the other hand, provide the body with glucose to keep muscles fueled and energy up so you can keep trekking without tummy troubles.

 Consider a pre-hike meal with whole-food carbs like sweet potatoes, properly prepared grains, or low-sugar fruits.
-For longer hikes, try packing a homemade trail mix with dried fruit and nuts, an apple with almond butter, or a clean energy bar.
+For longer hikes, try packing a homemade trail mix with dried fruit and nuts, an apple with almond butter, or a clean protein bar.

 What to Bring on a Hike #2: Healthy Fats